electrumpayments/billpay-service-interface/src/docs/devguide/hugo/site/content/protocol-basics.md

 ### ErrorDetail

 In addition to the HTTP status code, failure response bodies shall contain an [ErrorDetail](/specification/definitions/#errordetail) object if possible to describe the failure in more detail.
 It should be noted though, that clients should expect the possibility of an empty response body in some failure scenarios.

+## Store-and-forward

+To ensure that loss of transactional data is minimized, the Billpay Service Interface require clients to store advice messages in persistent storage and queued until a final status type is received.
+A final response is one of either the _successful_ or _failed_ status types.
+If the Billpay Service is not responding, or responding with an _unknown_ status code, advice messages shall be queued and the message at the head of queue repeated on an interval until a final status type is received.
+For high throughput systems it shall be acceptable to send several messages in parallel.

+The above applies to the following operations:
+* confirmPayment
+* cancelPayment
+* reversePayment
+* confirmRefund
+* cancelRefund
+* reverseRefund